jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 That's a good story.
 As we learned above, humans love stories.
 It's how we make sense of the world and pass-on knowledge.

 Yet, stories are also our problem.
 We can understand cause and effect so easily that stories come naturally to us.
 But that doesn't mean we're good at reasoning which stories are real or fake.
-We can just as easily believe in a false story; as did the judges who heard footsteps instead of music and martial artists who once thought their man-made rules would protect them in a dark alley.
+We can just as easily believe in a false story; as did the judges who heard footsteps instead of music and martial artists who once thought their man-made rules would protect them in dark alleys.

-The whole trick of evolution is finding the perfect adaptation for the problems of a given environment.
+The whole trick of evolution is finding the best adaptation for the problems of a given environment.
 And no one knows what environment the future will bring.
 So we must respond to failure with another adaption as quickly as possible.
-Anything else that gets in the way, like gender and fighting rules, is all noise.
+Anything else that gets in the way, like gender and man-made rules, is all noise.

-Finding the perfect biological adaptation takes lots of time because organic lifeforms are physically attached to their adaptations.
-The genetic mutations needed to create new characteristics takes so many generations that biological evolution is measured in millions of years.
+Finding the perfect biological adaptation takes lots of time.
+Since organic lifeforms are physically attached to their adaptations, the genetic mutations needed to create new characteristics takes in millions of years to bear fruit.
 But while biological evolution is slow, it's also inevitable.
 Genetic mutations happen involuntarily during procreation, so biological innovation is automatic with no interference possible.

 There are no fake stories in the biological evolution of Life.

 We humans can't evolve biologically.
 If we did, then their might be a difference between male and female musicians.
-It's not our genes that change when learning a adaptation like a violin or piano.
+But, it's not our genes that change when learning a adaptation like a violin or piano.
 Instead, we adapt our psychology to incorprate a new tool into our list of traits.

 Anyone with enough patience can learn any tool and evolve their skillset.
 As Steve Jobs notes, when scientists recorded how much energy species needed to get around, condors were the most efficient, while biological humans were far down in the list.
 But, "A human on a bicycle, blew the condor away, completely off the top of the charts."

-Learning to ride a bike or play a piano takes a few tries (assuming their well designed), but once anyone learns a tool, a new world of possibilities open up.
+Learning to ride a bike or play a piano takes a few tries (assuming the tools are well designed), but once anyone learns a tool, a new world of possibilities open up.

 We are still biological lifeforms, but because we invent new tools, we facilitate Life's evolution with technology instead of biology.
 There is effectively no difference.
 Life wants adaptations that consistently collect energy, procreate, and adapt.
 Life doesn't care about the material composition anymore than a composer or audience cares what gender the orchastra is.